6thSence/es6-pro/README.md

 // Next.
 Go to the directory with name what you want to use.
 For example, 'modules' cd modules webpack
-// Open index.html and see a result in concole
+// Open index.html in this directory and see the result in browser's concole
 ```